-The rules contained in this division, together with the general rules contained in division 1, shall apply to the game of roulette.
+1.1 The rules contained in this division, together with the general rules contained in division 1, shall apply to the game of roulette.

+1.2 In this division, where the dealer is required to call “No more bets”, this requirement may be achieved by the dealer using any form of visual indication (as authorised by the Casino Operator at its discretion).